SwastikTripathy/OSINTEL-OS/README.md

 ## License

-OSINT OS is released under the MIT license.
+OSINTEL OS is released under the MIT license.
 You are free to use, modify, and distribute the operating system as you see fit.
 Please see the `LICENSE` file for more details.

 ## Contact